 - If your team already knows each other and works together repeatedly.

 - If your team is meeting to address an urgent situation or crisis.
 In this situation, it’s time to get down to business and focus on the problem at hand.

 - If you are meeting with high-level executives for a formal business meeting, you likely need to stay focused on the meeting topic and not spend time on icebreakers.
 Executives will have tight schedules and the time is better spent focusing on the business at hand.

 15 Team Building Icebreakers for Meetings

-- Opening Chit Chat.
 Allow time at the beginning of conference calls for a bit of chit-chat to allow teams a chance to get to know each other some.
 Use video conferencing if possible for an even more personal experience.
 I know – this isn’t really a structured activity, but it does give the team some time to relax and get more comfortable with each other.
-Source: Samantha McDuffee at Teambonding

-- Two Lies and A Truth.
-Have participants share three pieces of information, two of which are lies and one is true.
-Participants must guess which statement is the true one.
-The person who has fooled the most team members wins.
-Source: Joitske Hulsebosch
+Have participants share three pieces of information, two of which are true and one is a lie.
+Participants must guess which statement is the lie.

-- Would you rather be able to stop time or fly?
+- Would you rather have to only eat spicy food or sweet food?

 - Would you rather give up your computer forever or Tv forever?

 - Would you rather forever give up movies or books?